rudra290/PatelRudraMayurkumar_RISC-V-SoC-Tapeout-Program_VSD/Week1/Day1/README.md

 ```bash
 ./a.out
 ```
-which gives one tb_good_mux.vcd file
-Note: The vcd file named as Value Change Dump Contains metadata like the date the file was created, the version of the simulator, and the timescale used in the simulation.
-This is generate if we include two lines
+This generates a VCD (Value Change Dump) file, e.g., tb_good_mux.vcd.
+The VCD file contains metadata such as date, simulator version, and timescale.

+To enable waveform dumping, include these in the testbench:
 ```verilog
 $dumpfile("tb_good_mux.vcd");
 $dumpvars(0, tb_good_mux);
 ```
 in initial block of the testbench

-to invoke this we type
+### 🔹 Step 3: View Waveform with GTKWave
+in our terminal.
+to view our simulation result we use another tool named as GTK wave.
+It is the waveform viewer tool which shows simulation results in waveform. note that it required.vcd file to view the result.
 ```bash
 gtkwave tb_good_mux.vcd
 ```
-in our terminal.
-to view our simulation result we use another tool named as GTK wave.
-It is the waveform viewer tool which shows simulation results in waveform. note that it required.vcd file to view the result.
+GTKWave is a waveform viewer used to visualize simulation results.

+📌 Example:
 ![Alt Text](gtkwave_goodmux.png)
 ## 3. Introduction to Yosys and Logic synthesis

 The RTL level code is just like demo or idea which can be use to visualise the design.
 We need to covert it in actual hardware circuit.
 Their we need one synthesizer which conver the RTL level code to gate lavel.
 Here we need another tool name as yosys. anothe opensource tool which synthesize our RTL code.